vacp2p/rfc/content/docs/rfcs/12/README.md

 Since the filter protocol does not include caching or fault-tolerance, this is a best effort push service with no bundling or guaranteed retransmission of messages.
+A filter client SHOULD verify that each `MessagePush` it receives originated from a service node where the client has an active subscription and that it matches filter criteria belonging to that subscription.

 ---
 # Future Work